gnuworldman/pyneric/README.rst

 Overview
 ========

-This library is intended as a place for code whose only scope is Python.
+This library is intended as a place for Python code whose scope is generic, not specific to any particular business domain.
 The pyneric.future package is intended to include everything needed to easily support Python 2.6+ and 3.3+ simultaneously using the Python-Future library.

 Examples
 ========